rocamil85/rocamil85/readme.md

-🔍 About Me:

-Hello!
-I'm [Your Name], a passionate Data Engineer specializing in creating and managing scalable and efficient cloud-based solutions.
 My journey in the data world has led me to dive deep into Google Cloud Platform (GCP), where I've found powerful and flexible tools for building robust data infrastructures.
 In this space, I share my explorations and learnings through hands-on exercises and projects that are part of my professional portfolio.

 🌟 What You'll Find Here: